-Hart Scientifics' equipment has been tested to meet the European Electromagnetic Compatibility Directive (EMC Directive, 89/336/EEC).
+Hart Scientific's equipment has been tested to meet the European Electromagnetic Compatibility Directive (EMC Directive, 89/336/EEC).
+Selection of Light Industrial or Heavy Industrial compliance has been based on the intended use of the instrument.
+Units designed for use in a calibration laboratory have been tested to Light Industrial Standards.
+Units designed to be used in the "field" have been tested to both Light Industrial and Heavy Industrial Standards.
 The Declaration of Conformity for your instrument lists the specific standards to which the unit was tested.

-12.2.2 Low Voltage Directive (Safety)
+12.2.2 Directive (Safety)

-In order to comply with the European Low Voltage Directive (73/23/EEC), Hart Scientific equipment has been designed to meet the IEC 1010-1 (EN 61010-1) and the IEC 1010-2-010 (EN 61010-2-010) standards.
+In order to, comply with the European Low Voltage Directive (73/23/EEC), Hart Scientific equipment has been designed to meet the IEC 1010-1 (EN 61010-1) and IEC 1010-2-010 (EN 61010-2-010) standards.